 - 3 leeks, halved lengthwise and chopped, white and light green parts only

-- 1 large fennel bulb, halved and thinly sliced
+- 1 fennel bulb, halved and thinly sliced

 - 1 cup carrots, diced